smoothdev35/print-calendar-2025/README.md

 - `calendarStore.tsx`: The Zustand store that manages the events data.
 It now includes a `createEvent` function that handles the optimistic UI flow.

+#### Custom Hooks

+- `useOptimisticEventCreation.ts`: A custom hook that encapsulates the logic for optimistic event creation.

 #### User Interaction Flow

 1. User clicks on a day in the `InteractiveCalendar`.
 2. The `AddEventModal` opens.
 3. User fills in the event details and clicks "Save".
+4. The `useOptimisticEventCreation` hook is called.
-4. A temporary UUID is generated for the new event, and it is immediately added to the local `calendarStore`.
+5. A temporary UUID is generated for the new event, and it is immediately added to the local `calendarStore`.
-5. The `InteractiveCalendar` re-renders to display the new event (optimistic UI).
+6. The `InteractiveCalendar` re-renders to display the new event (optimistic UI).
-6. In the background, a `POST` request is sent to the server to save the event to the database.
+7. In the background, a `POST` request is sent to the server to save the event to the database.
-7. Once the server responds with the permanent event data (including the database-generated `id`), the local `calendarStore` is updated with the permanent data.
+8. Once the server responds with the permanent event data (including the database-generated `id`), the local `calendarStore` is updated with the permanent data.
-8. If the server request fails, the temporary event is removed from the `calendarStore` and an error is displayed.
+9. If the server request fails, the temporary event is removed from the `calendarStore` and an error is displayed.

 #### Flow Diagram